xanderex-sid/Fundamentals_Of_Machine_Learning/Makemore/README.md

 * <a href="https://github.com/RustyGrackle/Fundamentals_Of_Machine_Learning/blob/main/Makemore/Creating_MLP_using_Pytorch.ipynb">Batch Normalization And Diagnostic Tools Using Pytorch</a> : (Part2) In this we have code our model with `Batch Normalization using Pytorch`.
 We have also seen some `diagnostic tools` to analyze our model productively.

+* <a href="https://github.com/RustyGrackle/Fundamentals_Of_Machine_Learning/blob/main/Makemore/makemore_part5_wavenet.ipynb">WaveNet Implementation</a> : In this we have implemented WaveNet to optimize our Name Generator model.

 --------------------------------------------------------------------------------------------------------------------------------------------
 Siddharth Mishra.